f2d/sprite_dress_up/README.md

 `-7`
 — use ImageMagick version 7.x command format, such as `magick convert <args>`.
 If no version is given, script will try them all, starting with later.

+`-optipng` or
+`-o`
+— use OptiPNG command with `-fix` argument on each image after resize.

+`-leanify` or
+`-l`
+— use Leanify command on each image after resize.
+If OptiPNG if also used, it is called first to fix and prevent possible Leanify errors.

 #### Command line example: